Banner of Peace: Article V

 "Institutions, collections and missions, registered under Roerich Pact, exhibit a distinctive flag which gives them the right to special protection and respect from belligerent countries and peoples of all countries participating in the treaty."

 It is seen from above words that in order to get the right for exhibition of the distinctive banner one must be registered by Pact bodies.
-The same standing exists concerning a distinctive banner of Red Cross (which also created on the basis of ancient symbol – cross).
+The same standing exists concerning a distinctive banner of the Red Cross (which also created on the basis of ancient symbol – cross).

 Important cultural events with the Banner of Peace

 In 1990, Russian cosmonauts Aleksandr Balandin and Anatoly Solovyev performed a space flight on orbital station Mir with the banner of peace on board.
 This flight lasted from February to August, including nine days with the banner outside the craft, completing 144 orbits of the Earth.

 An international scientific "banner of peace" project was conducted in 1997, with the banner of peace again delivered into the orbiting Mir.
 The aim of this action was to call for protecting life and beauty on Earth.
 Many international crews worked in Mir with the banner aboard.
-Cosmonaut Paul Vinogradov, a participant of the project, said:
+Cosmonaut Pavel Vinogradov, a participant of the project, said:

 "We have raised the banner of peace over the Earth in order that a space of culture excludes the space of war and animosity forever.
 We call all the peoples and nations to building of new spiritual, scientific and artistic cooperation."

 After completing the project and returning from orbit, the banner of peace was passed to the International Centre of the Roerichs.
 It is now exhibited there.

 On January 5, 1999, the banner of peace was presented to President Nursultan Nazarbayev of Kazakhstan.
-Space pilot A.A.
-Leonov and professor S.P.
+Cosmonaut Alexei Leonov and professor S.P.
 Kapitsa participated in the ceremony, which was conducted in the Presidential Palace in Almaty.

 Mountaineers have lifted the banner of peace over many mountain peaks.
 Among these are the following: